Descent and vanishing in chromatic algebraic $K$-theory via group actions: Descent for -groups; proof of and

+is a $T(n)$-equivalence for all $n\geq 1$.\footnote{The hypothesis that $R$ should be commutative is a posteriori not necessary, by \Cref{combinationAB}, but it will be used in the proof here.} \end{lemma}

-\begin{proof} In fact, we will show that the assembly map is a $T(n)$-local equivalence for $n=1$, and reprove Mitchell's theorem $L_{T(n)}K(\mathbb{Z})=0$ for $n\geq 2$, which implies the statement also holds when $n\geq 2$ since both sides vanish.
+\begin{proof} In fact, we will show that the assembly map is a $T(n)$-local equivalence for $n=1$.
+By Mitchell's theorem (\Cref{Mithm}), $L_{T(n)}K(\mathbb{Z})=0$ for $n\geq 2$, which implies the statement also holds when $n\geq 2$ since both sides vanish.